Latedog/LostArts/README.md

   - Added objects vector for bomb item (checkActive(), explosion()) and added monsterDeath()

 10/20:
-  - Allowed bombs to break walls; changed outer walls to be unbreakable
+  - Allowed bombs to break walls; changed level border walls to be unbreakable